iamshadmirza/BlogsByShad/blogs/from-nothing-to-hashnode/index.md

 I received a total of 5 offers (3 Bangalore startups & 2 overseas remotes) within a day of launching my library.
 I was surprised by the reaction it got from the community.
 It was almost like a dream 🤯.

-All that hard work, waking up early when you don't feel like waking, writing when you don't feel like writing, coding when you don't feel like coding was going to pay off.
+All that hard work, waking up early when you don't feel like walking, writing when you don't feel like writing, coding when you don't feel like coding was going to pay off.
 To be honest, I was over the moon.
 It was magical and hard to believe.
 Let's talk about Hashnode now 🤩.

 ## Joining Hashnode